Introduction — What is DML?

 Dyspatch Markup Language (DML) is Dyspatch’s HTML Framework.

-• Ensures templates are responsive and compatible with all email clients and devices
+- Ensures emails are responsive and compatible with all email clients and devices

 Benefits of DML

-• • DML elements have been named to describe their content, so that many are self-explanatory and easy to understand — your text will live inside of dys-text, you images in dys-img, etc.
+- • DML elements have been named to describe their content, so that many are self-explanatory and human-readable — your text will live inside of dys-text, your images in dys-img, etc.

-• • If you want to move to an ESP that uses a different templating language, you don’t need to re-code your templating logic, just export your template and let Dyspatch handle the translation
+- • If you want to move to an ESP that uses a different templating language, you don’t need to re-code your templating logic, export your email and let Dyspatch handle the translation

 Thinking With Blocks